Aircomms img

 • Bulk generate coupons

-Logged in users and non-logged in users:
+Logged in users and non-logged in users.

-Logged in users will have access to place orders while non-logged-in users can visit and view the products page.
-But if they click on any product then they will be redirected to the login page.
-We understood the need of the client as far as security was concerned.
-This is why, we offered to create an additional layer of security on the website.
+Logged in users have access to place orders while non-logged-in users can visit and view the products page.
+But if they click on any product then they are redirected to the login page.

 • Any visitor coming on the website will see a screen asking for the key to enter the website.